venusrb/Fall-Risk-Prediction/README.md

 ![My image](https://github.com/venusrb/Fall-Risk-Prediction/blob/main/Figures/CNN-Diagram.png)
 &nbsp;

+### Python implementation

+&nbsp;

 ## Support Vector Machine

-A [SVM](https://github.com/venusrb/Fall-Risk-Prediction/blob/main/Tasks/Bootstraping%20SVM%20-%20segmented%20signals.py) model with a linear kernel were trained with the mean, standard deviation, and coefficient of variation of the three directional signals such that in each experiment, nine statistical variables were the inputs rather than the three-channeled time series that were fed into the CNN models.
+A SVM model with a linear kernel were trained with the mean, standard deviation, and coefficient of variation of the three directional signals such that in each experiment, nine statistical variables were the inputs rather than the three-channeled time series that were fed into the CNN models.

 ## Classification Results
+The [bagging of 100 bootstrapping CNNs]() and the [bagging of 100 bootstrapping SVMs](https://github.com/venusrb/Fall-Risk-Prediction/blob/main/Tasks/Bootstraping%20SVM%20-%20segmented%20signals.py) are performed for each three-channel acceleration and three-channel angular velocity signals of each of three sensors separately and the mean and 95% CI of prediction metrics are evaluated to compare the overall peformance of the CNN and SVM models.
 &nbsp;

 ![My image](https://github.com/venusrb/Fall-Risk-Prediction/blob/main/Figures/TUG%20signals%20-%20Molde%20comparison%20(a).png)